Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 This was at 3:30 PM.

-That same day, a MASH meeting was held, they decided:
+That same day, a MASH meeting was held.

 It did not meet the threshold for a Section 47 child protection investigation.